-Processing of Serum/Plasma Separator Tubes:
+Processing of Serum/Plasma Separator Tubes

 The tube contains a silicone barrier gel with a specific gravity intermediate to serum and the cell clot.
 Tubes should be stored at room temperature.
 Temperatures over 25ºC (77ºF) can cause gel breakdown and subsequent test interference.